Published: 30 Dec 2024

 === Code Execution Successful ===

-The space complexity is O(1) as the program uses a fixed amount of memory.
+Space Complexity: O(1) as the program uses a fixed amount of memory.

-Now let’s take a look at how the perfect number can be found using a while loop:
+Now let's take a look at how the perfect number can be found using a while loop.

 1. while Loop: Iterates through potential divisors until the condition (i < number) is false.